jsdom/jsdom/README.md

 # Easymode

+Bootstrapping a DOM generally a difficult process involving many error prone steps.
-Bootstrapping a DOM is never easy, that is why a new method, jsdom.env(), has been added in jsdom 0.2.0 which should make everyone's lives easier.
+We didn't want jsdom to fall into the same trap, and that is why a new method, jsdom.env(), has been added in jsdom 0.2.0 which should make everyone's lives easier.

     // Count all of the links from the nodejs build page var jsdom = require("jsdom");